eparedes90/statisticalAnalysis/READme.md

 ## Installations

-It is needed to have R and Python and the libraries cited inside the files.
+It is needed to have R, R Studio and Latex.

 ## File Description